paf31/purescript-derive-lenses/README.md

 - Prisms for data constructors which have zero or one argument
 - Lenses for object fields appearing in data constructors

-Instead of importing `purescript-lens`, the generated module directly uses the underlying modules (`Data.Profunctor` etc.) to keep the dependency set minimal.
-However, the generated lenses are compatible with the `purescript-lens` set of libraries.
+The generated lenses are compatible with the `purescript-profunctor-lenses` library.

 ## Example